 The followers, fans or spectators of Endurance races already know this bike.
 Indeed, it has already made its baptism of fire and its proofs in races this year, such as the 24 hours of Le Mans, the tests of Barcelona, Oschersleben and recently the Bol d’Or.
 So, some observers were anticipating the release of this bike – but nobody thought that BM would go so far in the design of this machine for the series; because between the endurance proto and the production version, there are really … few differences:

-The instrument cluster fitted as standard to the cockpit of the BMW HP2 Sport is a technological gem, developed in cooperation with the company 2D Systems (whose systems are also implemented for data entry and analysis in GP).
+The instrument cluster fitted as standard to the cockpit of the BMW HP2 Sport is a technological gem, developed in cooperation with the company 2D Systems (whose systems are also implemented for the acquisition and analysis of data in GP).
 The handset has a large digital display and different operating modes.
 It is controlled using two switches on the left stalk.

 The upper triple clamp as well as the two flanged handlebars, adjustable on the vertical axis, are refined forged parts in solid-milled aluminum.
 At this level, we also find the brake master cylinder as well as the radial piston clutch master cylinder, which are fixed using quick-release clamps, like what we find in the race.